cdemoulins/pamixer/README.rst

                                   otherwise
               --list-sinks        list the sinks
               --list-sources      list the sources
-              --list-streams      list the streams
-              --list-sink-inputs  list the sink input
-              --get-default-sink  print the default sink
+              --list-streams      list the sink/source of the stream when it was last seen --list-sink-inputs  list the sink input from currently running clients --get-default-sink  print the default sink

     * Or install it::